Qiskit/qiskit/doc/qiskit.rst

 ====================

-Quantum Information Software Kit (QISKit), SDK Python version for working with `OpenQASM <https://github.com/IBM/qiskit-openqasm>`_ and the IBM Q experience (QX).
+Quantum Information Software Kit (QISKit), SDK Python version for working with `OpenQASM <https://github.com/QISKit/openqasm>`_ and the IBM Q experience (QX).

 Philosophy
 ==========

-The basic concept of our quantum program is an array of quantum circuits.
+QISKit is a collection of software for working with short depth quantum circuits and building near term applications and experiments on quantum computers.
+In QISKit, a quantum program is an array of quantum circuits.
 The program workflow consists of three stages: Build, Compile, and Run.
 Build allows you to make different quantum circuits that represent the problem you are solving; Compile allows you to rewrite them to run on different backends (simulators/real chips of different